vdelachaux/SVG-with-Classes/Documentation/Classes/svg.md

 \* 🚨 If `.autoClose` is set to **False** (or if you don't call a function that automatically closes the structure), once you no longer need the structure, remember to call the function `.close()` in order to free up the memory.

+> 📌 `Point` type is a collection of 2 reals `[ x , y ]`
+>
 > 📌 With the exception of functions that return a specific result (getter function), each call returns the original `cs.svg` object, and you can include one call after another.

+> 📌 If a function is called, without passing the `applyTo` parameter, the target is the last created path.
+If the `applyTo` parameter is passed, it must be a DOM reference.

+> 📌 If creation or a setting function is called, without passing the `applyTo` parameter, before the creation of an object in the canvas, the target is canvas itself, otherwise the target is the last created object.
+If the `applyTo` parameter is passed, it can be: a DOM reference, an id, the name of a reference stored with the `.push()` function or a reserved name (`"root"`, `"latest"`, `"parent"`).

+> 📌 Remember that you can still add unmanaged attributes with the functions `.setAttribute()` or `.setAttributes()`

+> 📌 Remember that you can always use DOM XML commands to manipulate the SVG tree `.root`, object `.latest` or reference retrieved with the `.fetch()` function.

 ### Document & structure functions